 His on-field displays were that eye-catching that England head coach Eddie Jones had to take note - and with Billy Vunipola and Nathan Hughes sidelined with injury - he made his England debut against Argentina in 21-8 win at Twickenham.
 Months later, Simmonds was called up for the 2018 Six Nations Championship, making the starting XV in England's first match of the championship against Italy, where he scored two tries to help England to a 46-15 victory in Rome.

-Last season, Simmonds was again expected to kick-on - particularly with a World Cup looming large on the horizon - but a serious knee injury sustained in the home game against Worcester Warriors meant he would be sidelined for much of the campaign.
+Simmonds was again expected to kick-on the following season - particularly with a World Cup looming large on the horizon - but a serious knee injury sustained in the home game against Worcester Warriors meant he would be sidelined for much of the campaign.